-As at December 31, 2021 and 2020, the Corporation, as the successor-in-interest of the IGLF, has committed to contribute P170.296 million and P173.956 million to various CSF Cooperatives.
-Actual contributions in CY 2021 amounted to P3.660 million pertaining to the equity contribution to the Tacloban City CSF recognized as "Other Investments" (Note 6) in the SFP.
+As at December 31, 2022 and 2021, the Corporation, as the successor-in-interest of the IGLF, has deferred the processing of the application in light of the evaluation of the program in relation to the overall strategic direction of the Corporation.
+No contributions were made in CY 2022 while actual contributions in CY 2021 amounted to P3.660 million pertaining to the equity contribution to the Tacloban City CSF recognized as "Other Investments" (Note 6) in the SFP.

-22.4.
+23.4.
 Capital Commitments

-As at December 31, 2021, the Corporation has contractual commitments and obligations for the renovation of the leased office space located at BPI-Philam Life Building (Note 11) aggregating P76.830 million, of which P9.600 million, representing the 15 per cent mobilization fee for the contract, has been paid during the year.
+As at December 31, 2022, the Corporation has contractual commitments and obligations for the renovation of the leased office space located at BPI-Philam Life Building (Note 12) aggregating P76.830 million, of which P46.207 million has been paid as at even date.